engagepy/hf_img_analysis_captioning/README.md

 - Image Analysis
 - Generate captions alinged for social media
-- Save audo as a `.wav` file in working directory
+- Save audio as a `.wav` file in working directory

 ## Installation